ltw-webdev-5/curriculum/README.md

   - [IE11 on Win8.1 for VirtualBox](https://dev.modern.ie/tools/vms/mac/)
   - [Microsoft Edge on Win10 for VirtualBox](https://dev.modern.ie/tools/vms/mac/)
 - Make sure the following browsers on your computer are up-to-date: Chrome, Safari, Firefox, Opera
+- If you have any other web connected devices (tablets, handheld gaming devices, etc.) bring those next week.

 ---